Empirical evidence of Large Language Model's influence on human spoken communication: Methods

-To quantify systematic word preferences across GPT-family models (\textrm{GPT-3.5-turbo}, \textrm{GPT-4}, \textrm{GPT-4-turbo}, and \textrm{GPT-4o}) and scientific abstracts (arXiv, bioRxiv, Nature), we developed a GPT score that marginalizes over uncertainties in model usage patterns.
+We present word preferences for a range of GPT-family models and document types (see~\ref{sec:appendix-word-preference}).
+For our main analysis, we focus on scientific abstracts (arXiv, bioRxiv, Nature) and the GPT chat models available before GPT-4o (GPT-3.5-turbo, GPT-4, and GPT-4-turbo; Table~\ref{tab:model-versions}), and we developed a GPT score that marginalizes over uncertainties in model usage patterns.
 Given the unknown true distribution of ChatGPT's usage across datasets (\(D\)), models (\(M\)), and prompts (\(P\)), we adopted a Bayesian hierarchical model with non-informative Dirichlet priors:

 where \(\mathbf{1}\) denotes flat priors for each parameter.
 The joint distribution \(P(D, M, P)\) was computed as: